menu

 Occupations and Workforce

-Marion is a blue-collar town, with 36.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Marion, you'll notice that it is more blue-collar than most other communities in America.
+36.11% of Marion’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Marion is a city of professionals, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Marion who work in food service (14.58%), teaching (10.22%), and healthcare (8.19%).

 Also of interest is that Marion has more people living here who work in computers and math than 95% of the places in the US.